satyapalsinh10/SFM_NeRF_Implemantation/README.md

-# Building built in minutes- SfM and NeRF
+# Structure from Motion (SfM) and Neural Radiance Fields (NeRF)

+This repository contains the implementation of the Structure from Motion (SfM) and Neural Radiance Fields (NeRF) projects.

+## Project Overview:

+The implementation of SFM and NeRF is in two phases:

-Phase 1: Reconstructed a 3D scene and simultaneously obtained the camera poses of a monocular camera from a set of images with different view points using feature point correspondences (classical CV).
+**Phase 1: Structure from Motion (SfM):** This phase involves reconstructing a 3D scene and obtaining poses of the monocular camera using classical SfM techniques.
+The main steps include feature matching, estimating the fundamental matrix, essential matrix, camera pose, triangulation, and bundle adjustment.

-Phase 2: Used Neural Radiance fields (NeRF) to synthesize novel views of complex scenes by optimizing a continuous volumetric scene function using a sparse set of input views (Deep Learning)
+**Phase 2: Neural Radiance Fields (NeRF):** This phase focuses on implementing the NeRF algorithm, allowing us to synthesize novel views of 3D scenes using deep learning.
+NeRF represents a scene as a continuous volumetric function and can generate photorealistic views.

-## Phase 1 - Structure from Motion:
+## Phase 1 - Classical Structure from Motion (SfM) Pipeline :

-There are a few steps that collectively form SfM:

-* Feature Matching and Outlier rejection using RANSAC
-* Estimating Fundamental Matrix
-* Estimating Essential Matrix from Fundamental Matrix
-* Estimate Camera Pose from Essential Matrix
-* Check for Cheirality Condition using Triangulation
+The classical structure from motion (SfM) pipeline is implemented in phase1 using the below steps:

+* ``` Feature_matching:``` Extract SIFT features and match across images
+* ``` Fundamental_matrix:``` Estimate fundamental matrix with RANSAC outlier rejection
+* ``` Essential_matrix:``` Compute essential matrix from fundamental matrix
+* ``` Camera_pose:``` Extract relative camera pose from the essential matrix
+* ``` Triangulation:``` Linear and nonlinear triangulation of 3D points
-* Perspective-n-Point
+* ``` pnp:``` Perspective-n-Point camera pose estimation
-* Bundle Adjustment
+* ``` Bundle_adjustment:``` Bundle adjustment to refine camera poses and 3D points
+* ``` Visiblity_matrix:``` Construct visibility matrix between cameras and points
+* ``` wrapper.py:``` Main script to run the entire SfM pipeline

 ### Input:
 The data given to us is a set of 5 images of Unity Hall at WPI, using a Samsung S22 Ultra’s primary camera at f/1.8 aperture, ISO 50 and 1/500 sec shutter speed.